 - Federated States of Micronesia - updated 30 March 2015

 - Saudi Arabia - updated 27 March 2015

 - Peru - updated 27 March 2015

 - Nigeria - updated 27 March 2015

 - Chile - updated 27 March 2015

 The Consular Strategy 2014-16 sets the department's consular priorities for the next three years and beyond.
 Focusing on assisting Australians to self-help when travelling abroad, it provides the framework for maintaining Australia's world class standard of consular services.
 The revised Consular Services Charter outlines the consular services and assistance provided by the Department of Foreign Affairs and Trade.

-- Since 5 December 2014, it has been an offence for Australians to enter, or remain in, the Syrian province of al-Raqqa after it was declared by the Minister for Foreign Affairs as an area in which a listed terrorist organisation is engaging in a hostile activity.
-On 23 February 2015, the Prime Minister announced that the Government is looking at also declaring the Mosul district in Iraq's Ninewa province.
+- From 3 March 2015 it will be an offence for Australians to enter, or remain in, the Mosul district in Iraq's Ninewa province after it was declared by the Minister for Foreign Affairs as an area in which a listed terrorist organisation is engaging in a hostile activity.
+Since 5 December 2014 it has been an offence to enter, or remain in, the al-Raqqa province of Syria.
 Further information on the declared areas offence and its implications for Australians considering travelling to Syria and Iraq can be found on the Australian National Security website.

 - On 3 December 2014, Foreign Minister Julie Bishop launched the Consular Strategy 2014-16 along with a revised Consular Services Charter, which outlines the consular services and assistance provided by the Department of Foreign Affairs and Trade.
 The Foreign Minister explains that Australian travellers need to become more self-reliant.